 3c.
-Please provide detail as to these considerations: • Which if any of the nine Protected Groups were targeted for engagement and feedback to the ICB, and why those?
-Vulnerable groups (such as CYP with SEND, parents, and carers of CYP with SEND) have been targeted for engagement in the development of this strategy.
-Summarise any disaggregated feedback from local Protected Group reps about any negative impacts arising / recommendations (e.g., service improvements).
-There was no negative feedback from our engagement on the Strategy.
-What mitigation / re-shaping of services resulted for people from local Protected Groups (along the lines of 'You Said: We Listened; We Did'?)
+Please provide detail as to these considerations: Which if any of the nine Protected Groups were targeted for engagement and feedback to the I those?
+Vulnerable groups (such as CYP with SEND, parents, and carers of CYP with SEND) I for engagement in the development of this strategy.
+Summarise any disaggregated feedback from local Protected Group reps about any negative in recommendations (e.g., service improvements).
+There was no negative feedback from our eng Strategy.
+What mitigation / re-shaping of services resulted for people from local Protected Groups (along Said: We Listened; We Did'?)
 There has been no re-shaping of services.
-This is a high-level strategic document.
-Explain any 'objective justification' considerations, if applicable.
-Not applicable 4.
+This is a high-level st Explain any 'objective justification' considerations, if applicable.
+Not applicable nave been in mpacts aris gagement of the lines of targeted ing / on the f 'You 4.
 Has Engagement activity taken place with Stakeholders / Practices / Communities / Public and Patients?
 Pegis Parent Group Session via Zoom (September 2022) Various engagement with Midlands Partnership NHS Foundation Trust and North Staffordshire Combined Healthcare NHS Trust Face-to-face session with young people at Strathmore College (September 2022) On-line Survey in October 2022 Members of the Stoke-on-Trent SEND Steering Group have contributed to the contents of the Strategy (included representation from social care, education, and health) The RISE Programme (funded by the Department of Education) and the Council for Disabled Children facilitated a workshop on 7th September 2022.
 This was to support leaders in Stoke-on-Trent to develop content for a local Joint Commissioning Strategy.
 This was attended by a range of stakeholders, from education, health, social care, and parents.
 On-line Survey in January 2023 Face to face parent/carer engagement session, Hazel Trees (January 2023) Face to face parent/carer engagement session, Water Mill Special School (January 2023) Profession/provider online engagement session (January 2023) 5.
 Has a Data Privacy Impact Assessment been completed?
-No Please provide detail

-The ICB Board is asked to:

-Approve the Stoke-on-Trent Joint Commissioning Strategy for children and young people with SEND 2023-2028
+Please provide detail No Reco ommendations / Action Required: ICB Board is asked to: • Approve the Stoke-on-Trent Joint Commissioning Strategy for children and yo SEND 2023-2028 ung peo ole with